zifnab87/kindleanpub/README.md

 ### Usage (tested with WINDOWS 10 64bit only)

+- Drop your input.pdf inside the repo folder

-Open wsl in Windows and navigate to the folder then execute
+- Open wsl in Windows and navigate to the folder then execute

     $ ./pdfix.sh input.pdf

-Will produce a file `input-fixed.pdf` in the same directory.
+- Will produce a file `input-fixed.pdf` in the same directory.

 #### Example